Compare Tree Arborist Quotes Now

 Should they also be licensed?

-In most cities and states, licences are issue to certified arborist before they are legally allow to work on trees in the area.
+In most cities and states, licences are issue to local certified tree arborists before they are legally allow to work on trees in the area.

 This adds an extra layer of consumer protection to try and discourage fly-by-night-companies trying to pass themselves off as certified arborists just to make a quick buck.